atom-box/bossMachine/README.md

   - day: string
   - note: string

 Note that many values that could be numbers are in fact strings.
-Since this is an outward facing API, we can't trust that data is always provided by a client.
+Since this is an outward facing API, I can't trust that data is always provided by a client.
 My code transforms between String and Number JavaScript types in order to provide full functionality in the API.

 ## Testing

-A testing suite was  provided by Codecademy.
-Directions:
+Notes for me in the future in case I forget the syntax for invoking the Mocha Chai:

 `
 >To run these tests, first open the root project directory in your terminal.
 Then